How To Select The Right Length Coilovers

 Check Extended Length

-• Droop suspension while checking for bind on the drive shaft, cv joints, steering, or any other part
+• Droop out the suspension while checking for bind on the drive shaft, cv joints, steering, or any other part

 • Test articulation and steering to be sure nothing hits or binds in every kind of motion